Oct 2015 Newsletter

 We, too, have been blessed with the opportunity to provide hot dogs, popcorn, drinks and delicious homemade goodies to hundreds of hungry concert goers.
 We started out the season with a new grill which improved our production (all burners worked!) and we had such great bakers and pudding creations to WOW the hungry throng, plus many helping volunteers to set up, greet and serve – not to mention eight Wednesdays of great weather – all added up to a wonderful summer season.
 You are awesome!
 We ended the concert season with a profit of $3,541.65.
 THANK YOU all for helping to make this happen.

 The Harvest Fair was held on Sept.
 19th and the weather turned out to be absolutely gorgeous!
 We secured our spot on the common with the Harvest Fair Committee and busily began stocking up on supplies for preparing our 35 pans of Apple Crisp.
 We began at 4 PM on Friday afternoon and had completed our task shortly after 7:30 PM The tarp was all set up on the common and the kitchen and pans of crisp were all set to go!
 It was decided not to sell popcorn on our lawn this year but this was replaced by Root Beer & Strawberry Floats which was a big hit.
-The leftover soda and water from Hot Dog season was12019873_10153733479227280_2268482048825687631_n also sold from this booth.
+The leftover soda and water from Hot Dog season was also sold from this booth.
 Thanks to Deb Arsenault for volunteering to handle this portion of fair day – the booth looked terrific!
 Many return customers from previous years came by for apple crisp, arriving even before we were actually open.
 The Becker students are also eager for a warm and yummy treat that reminds them of home.
 To everyone who volunteered their time during any part of this great event – we sincerely THANK YOU – we make a great team!
 Together we made a profit of $1,004.00 plus $200.00 from the Harvest Fair Committee for the use of our building and tables.
 Truly the best part of the day is working together and meeting new and old friends in our community, giving a hug to someone you have prayed for during a time of loss or who is facing a health challenge and needs uplifting encouragement.
 To share a smile and handshake with someone who doesn’t get out often and watch them greet old friends once again, and to see the little ones joyful and happy.

 Our church family is a precious gift – we thank God for our many blessings.